AustinOrphan/markdown-docs-viewer/docs/THEME-USAGE-CLARIFICATION.md

 # Theme Usage Clarification: Configuration vs Runtime

+> **⚠️ Package Availability Notice**: This package is not yet published to NPM or CDN.
+Please build from source first.
+The examples below show the intended usage once published.

 This document clarifies the correct usage of themes when configuring the Markdown Documentation Viewer initially vs switching themes at runtime.

 ## Important: Theme Parameter Types